African Americans in Atlanta: Culture and recreation

-The Atlanta Black Pride celebration is the largest in the world for black LGBT people.
-The event attracts over 100,000 participants and has a major economic impact on the city.
-Atlanta has one of the highest concentrations of black, openly LGBT people in the world.
+The Atlanta Black Pride celebration is one of the largest in the world for Black LGBT people.
+Historically, the event attracts nearly 100,000 participants.
+Atlanta has one of the highest concentrations of Black, openly LGBT people in the world.

 Museums

-Only New York City rivals Atlanta in the number of museums about black history, art and cultural heritage.
+Only New York City rivals Atlanta in the number of museums about Black history, art and cultural heritage.
 The King Historic Site and APEX Museum are in the Sweet Auburn area just east of Downtown: John Wesley Dobbs called "Sweet" Auburn Avenue "the richest Negro street in the world" in the early 20th century.
 Most other African American museums are within walking distance of each other on the Atlanta University Center campus or in nearby West End, a neighborhood of Victorian houses which has become the center of the Afrocentric movement in Atlanta.